 While you are on our Mother Baby unit, you will have a Room Service menu to select from and can order meals and snacks any time from 6:30 a.m. to 7:30 p.m.
 There is also a guest menu which can be ordered from (charged to a VISA or Mastercard credit card) or your guests may go to our cafeteria for meals during the following hours: Breakfast from 6 a.m.-10 a.m.
 Lunch from 11 a.m. - 2 p.m.
 Dinner from 5 p.m.-8 p.m.

 Complimentary Neck & Shoulder Massages

 Every new mom will be offered a complimentary neck & shoulder massage from our certified massage therapist.
 The massage therapist will come to your room the day after your delivery.
 Plan to take advantage of this relaxing massage!

 Visiting hours on the Mother Baby unit are from 10 am to 8 pm, but Mom's designated support person is welcome to visit at any time.
 Siblings are welcome during regular visiting hours.
 Children under 12 years of age visiting mom and baby must be siblings of the new baby in order to visit.
 During the hours of 2 pm to 4 pm, Edward encourages peaceful rest in a quiet environment on the Mother/Baby Unit with limited interruptions.
-We strongly encourage you to take advantage of this restful environment and let your visitors know to plan their visits around this mom and baby "Together Time".
+We strongly encourage you to take advantage of this restful environment and let your visitors know to plan their visits around this mom and baby "Quiet Time".